rusili/AC-Android/lessons/fragments-exposed/readme.md

 - In your chooser page, Override onViewCreated(), and attach onClickListeners to each of your buttons.

 - Clicking meme1 should signal to MainActivity to host the fragment for Meme1

+### Independent Research and Discussion-

+Fragment Arguments - Every fragment instance can have a Bundle object attached to it.
+A bundle contains key-value pairs that work like intent extras of an Activity.
+How can we use bundles to simplify the architecture of our meme fragments?